JABirchall/trollbots/muhstik/README.md

 * roadr *(<bigmac@home.sirklabs.hu)*
 * Leon Kaiser *(literalka@gnaa.eu)*

-##### Credits
+###### Credits
 * abez:              for ghost-writing ASIAN.
 * Blackman Heartiez: for his collection of nicks.
 * freenode:          for providing the perfect environment for testing muhstik.
 * h:                 for his contributions to my understanding of Internet Protocol version 6, Domain Name Systems, and tunneling.
 * incog:             for blogging with Rufas about AYSYN, ASIAN, and STUPID.
 * JacksonBrown:      for writing 'banbot.pl', which I used to gather thousands of IRC nicks for 'muhstik.wordlist'.
-* Jmax:              for his many, many ideas from ASIAN and for his multiple blog sessions with vx and madvirii.
+* Jmax:              for his many, many ideas from ASIAN and for his multiple blog sessions with vxp and madvirii.
 Also for coding 'nickspam.pl'.
 * l0de:              for blogging with Rufas about AYSYN, ASIAN, and STUPID.
-* madvirii:          for his multiple blog sessions with Jmax and vx.
+* madvirii:          for his multiple blog sessions with Jmax and vxp.
 * mef:               for writing AYSYN.
 * Osama Bin Laden:   for his contributions to my chronic insomnia/PTSD and for being THE GREATEST MAN ALIVE.
 You were a shining beacon of hope for freedom worldwide, rest in peace.
 * rshxd:             for blogging with Rufas about AYSYN, ASIAN, and STUPID.